NJUCSE17/JB-Online/README.md

 This is the public code repository for JB Online website, based on Laravel 5.7 and written in PHP 7+.

-## Documentation?

-Please refer to [wiki of this repo](https://github.com/doowzs/JB-Online/wiki) for installation, commands and other information.
+## We are rebuilding this project.

+The rebuilding of this project is under progress.
+(Assumed to finish before Sept.
+2019)

+The next branch is now moved to [doowzs/JB-Online-Remaster](https://github.com/doowzs/JB-Online-Remaster) as an individual repo for better version control.

 ## Contact